A Super Version of a Theorem of Fricke-Klein: Preliminaries

 which in formulas is

 By explicit calculation, one can also see that these properties force the relations

-onto us and we impose the relation $\operatorname{Ber}(g)=1$ separately.
-One can also notice, that the underlying bosonic group is $\operatorname{SL}(2,-)$.
-It follows that we naturally get a surjective ring homomorphism induced by quotienting all odd generators and we get a closed immersion of schemes
+onto us and the relation $\operatorname{Ber}(g)=1$ is imposed separately. \begin{remark} We recall that the functor $(-)_{\mathrm{red}}$ preserves group objects, and one observes that the underlying bosonic group is $\operatorname{SL}_2(-)$.
+The reduction functor induces a morphism of schemes, which is a closed immersion, i.e.